Laser Hair Restoration

 An LLLT treatment is administered with the patient sitting under the lights for twenty minutes at a time.
 Goggles are not required.

-A course of treatment consists of two treatments weekly for 12 weeks, one treatment weekly for the next 12 weeks, followed by one treatment every other week for 12 weeks, and lastly, one treatment every four weeks for the last 12 weeks of the program.
+A course of treatment consists of two treatments weekly for 24 weeks, one treatment weekly for the next 12 weeks, and one treatment every other week for the last 12 weeks of the program.
 Commitment to this schedule is mandatory for treatment to be effective.
 Density improvements are often noted in 10 to 12 weeks using microscopy, but improvement in coverage may take 6-12 months.
 Studies have shown over 50% of patients experience hair regrowth, however just slowing or stopping hair loss is considered a significant benefit and this stabilization of hair loss is experienced by the vast majority of patients.
 Some male patients or post menopausal females may be advised combination therapy and prescribed medication such as finasteride or minoxidil.